innovativeenterprises/innovative-enterprises/docs/04-technical-documentation/01-product-requirements-document.md

 ---

 ### 1. Introduction & Purpose
-This document outlines the product requirements for the Minimum Viable Product (MVP) of the innovative-enterprises AI-Powered Business Platform.
+This document outlines the product requirements for the Minimum Viable Product (MVP) of the INNOVATIVE ENTERPRISES AI-Powered Business Platform.
 The purpose is to create a single source of truth for the project's goals, features, and technical specifications to guide the development team.

 ### 2. Goals & Objectives
 - **Business Goal:** Become the leading digital transformation partner for SMEs in Oman within 24 months.